tarekgh/opentelemetry-dotnet/example3/readme.md

 ## How should we manage the lifetime of instruments/meters?

 We probably want to clean them up as some point so we should figure out when that happens.
 Does Meter or Instrument implement IDisposable?

+Proposed answer: Meter implements IDisposable.
+All instruments associated with it get unpublished when the Meter is disposed.

 # SDK questions